-The Guide to Educational Grants 2016/17 is separated into entries for each fund, and indexed to help you find the funds most relevant to those you work with, you can move to information you need quickly and easily.
-Plus, this guide contains advice for applying for funding from the grant-makers themselves.
+The Guide to Educational Grants 2016/17 lists over 1,000 grant-making charities and is indexed to help you find the funds most relevant to those you work with.
+The guide also contains advice for applying for funding from the specific grant-makers themselves.

 Who should buy this book?

-educational social workers, student welfare/finance officers, teachers and advice agencies including careers advisers, as well as the individuals themselves and their families.
-If you work with school students and undergraduates to advise them on money available to study or do research, this guide is your one-stop-source for up-to-date information.
+If you work with students, up to and including those at undergraduate level, advising them on money available to study or undertake research, this guide is your one-stop-source for up-to-date information.

 What does it cover?

 This is the ultimate guide to education-related grants available in the UK.

 - Who is eligible and how to apply